-- 215. The ordinary income of the SMSF for tax purposes includes: - Investment earnings, such as interest, dividends, rent, trust distributions, and realised capital gains. - Concessional contributions received during the year. - 216.
-Ordinary income does not include: - Non-concessional contributions. - Income not derived. - Dividend income derived but not yet received. - Non-reversionary bonuses on life policies. - Income from assets used to fund pensions. - 217.
+- 254. The ordinary income of a SMSF for tax purposes includes: - investment earnings, such as interest, dividends, rent, trust distributions, and realised capital gains; - concessional contributions received during the year; and - dividend and other income derived but not yet received. - 255.
+Ordinary income does not include: - NCCs; - Income not derived:

+- Non-reversionary bonuses on life policies; and - Income from assets used to fund pensions. - 256.
 Income from assets used to fund pensions is still included for the purpose of accounting and auditing.
 It is, however, exempt from tax.
 The auditor, in reviewing the tax calculation, ordinarily establishes that exempt income has been identified and that the income is correctly treated for tax purposes.